ShantanuKH/Advanced-To-Do-List/README.md

 ## Features

 - **Add Tasks:** Users can add tasks to the list by entering a task name and due date.
-This is facilitated through an input field and a date picker.
+This is implemented using an input field and a date picker.
 - **Delete Tasks:** Users can delete tasks from the list by clicking a delete button next to each task.
 This allows users to manage their tasks effectively.
 - **Interactive UI:** The application uses JavaScript to provide an interactive experience.
 Tasks are added and removed dynamically without requiring a page reload.
 - **Responsive Design:** The application is styled with CSS to ensure it looks good .